tejas-raskar/noted.md/README.md

 #### Ollama
 Make sure Ollama is installed and running on your local machine.
 You can download it from [Ollama's website](https://ollama.com/).

+#### OpenAI API compatible clients
+Supports all clients that are compatible with the OpenAI API.
+[LM Studio](https://lmstudio.ai/) for example.

 ### Managing Configuration via Flags

 You can also manage your configuration directly using flags.